 We will continue to seek through MHEF the inclusion of more robust and prescrptive wording on pre-determinations.

 The BAA introduced an independent third-party audited safe site certification scheme in 2008 to ensure that workers are competent and legal requirements have been met by the operator.
 The scheme has been welcomed, highly praised; and endorsed by the HSE.
 It was awarded the Target Zero logo in recognition of its ability to reduce accidents in the workplace.

 Since its introduction in 2002, the BAA stood alone in sustaining a legal challenge against the levy in the UK and EU courts.
 It has kept its members fully briefed and offered assistance in minimising their levy payments most particularly on moisture rebates and exemption areas.

 In February 2019, BAA Executive reached a settlement with HM Government and a full comprehensive review of the levy was announced in the Chancellor’s Spring Statement on 17 March.
-BAA was a principal participant in the expert working group which has met 4 times so far from April through 8th October.
+BAA was a principal participant in the expert working group which met 4 times from April through 8th October.
 Minutes available here.
 Further actions and meetings were delayed by the December election.

 Hopefully, we can persuade government to finally abandon this highly unpopular stealth tax.
 It has no environmental credentials, and government has acknowledged its complications, now somewhat compounded by devolution.